 - Start on one side with your forearm propping you up and directly under your shoulder.
 Keep your feet together and stacked on top of each other.

 - Hold for 15 seconds without letting your hips drop.
-Repeat the same for the opposite side.
+Repeat for the opposite side.

 Stick to the plank position, but focus on your right and left side.
-This will not only get your obliques burning, but your arms and shoulders will be putting in more overtime since you're holding yourself up with only one arm compared to two.
-"The side plank targets muscles differently than the regular sunny side down plank," states Spencer. "[It] activates the oblique muscles, or the rotating and side bending muscles, as well as the deep muscles of the lower back and across the side of the hip."
+This will not only get your obliques burning, but your arms and shoulders will be putting in more overtime since you're holding yourself up with only one arm instead of two.
+"The side plank targets muscles differently than the regular sunny-side-down plank," says Spencer-Browning. "[It] activates the oblique muscles, or the rotating and side bending muscles, as well as the deep muscles of the lower back and across the side of the hip."